vineethguna/employee-management-system/README.md

 * Clone this git repo
 * Start docker
-* Run `sh build.sh` which creates a docker container
+* Run `sh build.sh` which creates a docker image for the service
 * Run the created docker container by `docker run -p 8080:8080 vineeth/ems`

 ## Running unit tests